This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 Sheppard’s novella ‘Poster boy’ was published in Griffith Review 62: All Being Equal – The Novella Project VI.

-Nick Earls returns to Novella November with a tip for deciding whether your idea will be best served as a short story, novel or novella:
+Nick Earls returns with a tip for deciding whether your idea will be best served as a short story, novel or novella:

 How do you know if your great story idea should be a novella, rather than a short story or novel?
 Look at closely at the plot lines.
 If it has one lean, taut plot line, even with one or two surprises, maybe keep it lean and taut, and make it the best short story it can be.
 If it has multiple plot lines weaving in and around each other, all requiring some kind of resolution, you’ve got yourself a potential novel.
 But if you have one needing depth and time to reveal itself through clever use of detail, or two that can cast light on each other in interesting ways to reveal more about each other and whatever themes you’re working with, you’re right in novella territory.